About the Portfolio Analyzer

 Clicking on the “Return to the list of all of your portfolios” link below the table will take you to back to the main Portfolio page, which, now that we have created a portfolio looks like this

 You can create additional portfolios as shown at the top of this article.
-In this experimental version there is no limit to the number of portfolios you may create and maintain at any given time.

 Please contact us at email@example.com with any bug reports, questions, comments or suggestions.